Vergil (Devil May Cry): Reception

-According to GameCored, many fans eager to play as Vergil once again in Devil May Cry 5 were disappointed to find him not playable on release, but hoped he would appear as downloadable content.
-HobbyConsolas hacked into the game to find a code that mentioned the character's name but was still unsure if it meant Vergil would be playable.
 Though not appearing in his full persona until the game's climax, Siliconera noted that Devil May Cry 5's setting was heavily influenced by him as his alteregos V and Urizen represent different sides of his personality while demons V has are taken from Nelo Angelo's persona from the original Devil May Cry game.
 Once V and Urizen merge and Vergil confronts his son Nero, he decides to redeem himself regardless of cost.
-In April 2019, Matt Walker from Capcom claimed Devil May Cry 5 development was complete, lamenting the lack of more DLC.
 Destructoid enjoyed the impact Vergil has on both Dante and Nero as both his brother and son become far more serious as they take it on themselves to stop the threat of their relative.
 USGamer found that while Vergil was too powerful in Devil May Cry 5 considering how he easily overpowers Dante and Nero as Urizen and criticized how his enemies reach his level without reason.
 He further criticized how his connection with Nero is not explored despite being father and son, respectively.

 For the reboot of the series, Chris Carter of Destructoid wrote that Vergil was a more entertaining character than DmC: Devil May Cry's Dante, despite some problems he found with the character's gameplay.
 Dustin Chadwell of Gaming Age liked Vergil's gameplay, finding it superior to Dante's, but was confused by his storyline because of the lack of an explanation for his survival.
 GameSpot also appreciated Vergil's gameplay because of his departure from Dante's, despite finding it more challenging to play.
-Angelo M. D'Argenio of Cheat Code Central liked Vergil's story and like previous writers found his gameplay superior to Dante's.
 Despite liking Vergil's moves, Kotaku stated that Vergil's story lacks the appeal of DmC because he does not face entertaining boss characters.
+When compared with rude but heroic Dante, Vergil's personality said to be initially charming only to be revealed to manipulative in reality.
+Despite their blood connection, Vergil shows little care for his brother in the reboot as he does not explain his actual desires until the game's ending where the two become are antagonistic to each other in a final fight.
+The reboot shows both siblings were contrasting clothing that help to distinguish each other based on their upbringings and personalities.
+Further analysis between the sons of Sparda led to the idea the two character might be archetype often explored in role-playing games.